net-pg/dotnet-starters/README.md

 - A category may contain resources only in one language
 - Resources may differ in content, they are grouped only by their general category
 - These roadmaps are only suggestions, order may be changed, categories added or removed as per your preference
+- This list does not cover everything, it's only a list of general, most important topics

 ## Table of Contents
 * [Beginner roadmap](#beginner-roadmap)